 Ancestral Lands Acknowledgements

-We respect and recognize that many of the river canyons, national forests, BLM and state lands, as well as national parks where we operate are the ancestral homes of many indigenous
+We respect and recognize that many of the river canyons, national forests, BLM and state lands, as well as national parks where we operate are the ancestral homes of many indigenous communities.

 - In Idaho, we acknowledge the traditional territories of the Lemhi-Shoshone, Nez Perce and various bands of the Shoshone-Bannock along the Salmon River, as well as the Coeur d’Alene tribe of the Snake River through Hells Canyon.